Best bike storage ideas: a buyer’s guide to storing your bike indoors

 More advanced and secure options include those that bolt to the wall with multiple points of attachment and feature a built-in backing plate, such as models from Pro, Delta, Topeak and X-Tools to name a few.

-Its unique design allows you to swing the bike nearly 180 degrees to get access to others or have the bike sit closely against the wall.
+Its unique design enable you to swing the bike nearly 180 degrees to get access to others or have the bike sit closely against the wall.
 The downside?
 This rack isn’t cheap, especially if you want more than one.

 Horizontal wall-mounted bike racks